If you play video games, you are an ideal target to get wrecked by hackers.

 Sure, you’re tech savvy—you know what a hard drive is and have seen an HDMI cable or two in your day.
 Still, there are some unassailable, totally exploitable truths about gamers: They are very online.
 They log in to a lot of stuff.
 They have some money.
 They want to be better than other gamers.
 And they like to use the password “Dragon.”

-Earlier this year, hackers broke into thousands of Fortnite players’ accounts and siphoned hundreds of dollars at a time.
+In 2018, hackers broke into thousands of Fortnite players’ accounts and siphoned hundreds of dollars at a time.
 How?
 Those players had used their username and password combinations somewhere else on the world wide web.
 And somehow, they got leaked.
 Now, they’re begging for big refunds and scurrying to protect themselves from further financial harm.
 It was a preventable disaster.
 And we’re here to teach you how to prevent it.

 Here some some tips on how to stay safe while gaming.